sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

-### Are you trying to stall the development of medical ML?
+### Are you hoping to stall the development of medical ML because of adversarial attacks?

 Nope!
 Every author on this paper is very bullish on machine learning as a way to achieve positive impact in all aspects of the healthcare system.
 We explicitly state this in the paper, as well as the fact that we don't think these concerns should slow things down, just be a part of an ongoing conversation.